aptech/docs/docs/kerneldensity.rst

             :widths: auto

             * - c0.varNames
-              - string array, variable name(s).
+              - String array, variable name(s).
 Default is dataframe headers if included, `"X1"`, `"X2"`, ... otherwise.

             * - c0.NumPoints
-              - scalar, number of points to be computed for plots.
+              - Scalar, number of points to be computed for plots.

             * - c0.EndPoints
               - Kx2 matrix, lower (in first column) and upper (in second column) endpoints of density.
 Default is minimum and maximum, respectively, of the parameter values.
 If 1x2 matrix, endpoints will be the same for all parameters.